 The best way to answer questions in this section is to read each paragraph twice before you answer.
 First, read it quickly to get the main idea.
 Next, read it again, paying more attention to the details that relate to the main point.
 Then, read all of the questions and refer back to the paragraph to help you choose the best answer.
 If you take this approach, you will be more relaxed and efficient, and less likely to get thrown off the track by being nervous.

-The WK section tests the strength of your word knowledge by having you read a sentence and replace a word in the sentence with its synonym – a word with the same meaning as the original word.
-The CAT-ASVAB has 16 questions that you must answer in 8 minutes.
-The P&P-ASVAB has 35 questions which you must answer in 11 minutes.
+The WK section tests the strength of your word knowledge by having you read a sentence and replace a word in the sentence with its synonym.
+The CAT-ASVAB has 15 questions that you must answer in 9 minutes.
+The P&P-ASVAB has 35 questions that you must answer in 11 minutes.

-There are 65 MEP joint services locations across all 52 states and in Puerto Rico.
-If you do not live close enough to a MEP, your recruiter will advise you to take the test at one of the MET sites which are located in many Federal government buildings, armories and Reserve stations.
+There are 65 MEPS joint services locations across the US and in Puerto Rico.
+If you do not live close enough to a MEPS, your recruiter will advise you to take the test at one of the MET sites that are located in many Federal government buildings, armories, and reserve stations.
 With multiple locations across the country to choose from, you won’t have to travel far to take this all-important first step toward a military career.

-The ASVAB is not a “pass or fail” test.
+The exam is not a “pass or fail” test.
 Your score in each area reflects your own unique abilities.
 Of course, you will want to study with the aim of doing your best so that you can qualify for a job that fits your skills and career interests.
-Your AFQT score is compared to the scores of other recruits in the 18-23 year age bracket to see how your potential measures up.

 Each branch of the armed forces sets its own cut-off point (minimum AFQT score) for deciding who qualifies to enlist.